ssricardo/openapi-board/README.md

-# oaBoard Project
+# openApi-center Project

-This project contains small general-purpose parts of the oaBoard project.
+This project contains small general-purpose parts of the openApi-center project.
 It includes:

 * DevOps configs / scripts